joh-fischer/pytorch-vision/README.md

 ## Results

 Results of some trainings on `CIFAR10`.
-Each model is trained with AdamW optimizer for 60 epochs using a cosine decay learning rate scheduler and 10 epochs linear warm-up.
-Please note, that the reported accuracies are far from what is possible with those models.
-I just trained them for a couple of epochs and didn't finetune them at all. ;)
+I train the models with AdamW optimizer for 60 epochs using a cosine decay learning rate scheduler and 10 epochs linear warm-up.
+Please note, that the reported accuracies are far from what is possible with those models, as I just train them for a couple of epochs and don't finetune them at all. ;)

 |                           Paper                            |          Code           |  Params   | Accuracy |